-Of the Plan's investments, approximately 84 percent (2018 - 83 percent) are in liquid securities traded in public markets.
-These include all U.S. and international equities and the majority of Canadian equities, which are approximately 58 percent (2018 - 55 percent) of the Plan's assets and are all exchange traded, and bonds.
+Of the Plan's investments, approximately 80 percent (2023 - 80 percent) are in liquid securities traded in public markets.
+These include all U.S., international and Canadian equities, which are approximately 57 percent (2023 - 57 percent) of the Plan's assets and are all exchange traded, and bonds.
 Although market events could lead to some investments becoming illiquid, management believes the diversity of the Plan's portfolio and current contribution levels will ensure that liquidity is available for benefit payments.

-The Plan's financial statement liabilities have contracted maturities of less than one year.
+The Plan's financial statement liabilities have contractual maturities of less than one year.
 The Plan also maintains cash on hand for liquidity purposes and to pay accounts payable and accrued liabilities.
-At December 31, 2019, the Plan had cash in the amount of \$174.7 million (2018 - \$172.0 million).
+At December 31, 2024, the Plan had cash in the amount of \$349 million (2023 - \$276 million).